JazzMaster/LazGFX/README.md

 Be mindful of the initgraph (and other) header change.
 Even "nil pointing" "PathToDriver" still leaves us in a window.
 (If you want fullscreen--I have to ask.)

-The pyramid(tetrahedron) demo has been SDL v2 patched and now utilizes event based input alongside OGL.

-		There is no text (OutText) functions in any of the OGL demos right now.

-SDL OutText routines DO NOT WORK when combined with OGL/freeGLUT.
-THEY MUST BE REWRITTEN.
+**GL/SDL OutText routines DO NOT WORK when combined with OGL/freeGLUT.
+THEY MUST BE REWRITTEN.**

 With SDL/SDL2- by itself--this works as intended.